American Heart Association, Sharon Regional Medical Center offer free, virtual walking program to community

 The American Heart Association is a leading force for a world of longer, healthier lives.
 With nearly a century of lifesaving work, the Dallas-based association is dedicated to ensuring equitable health for all.
 We are a trustworthy source empowering people to improve their heart health, brain health and well-being.
 We collaborate with numerous organizations and millions of volunteers to fund innovative research, advocate for stronger public health policies and share lifesaving resources and information.
 Connect with us on heart.org, Facebook, Twitter or by calling 1-800-AHA-USA1.

 About Sharon Regional Medical Center

-Sharon Regional Medical Center is your community healthcare provider; a 220 licensed, acute care bed hospital with 19 satellite centers throughout the region.
-As a Joint Commission accredited hospital, Sharon Regional proudly offers specialized services including the Heart and Vascular Institute, emergency heart attack/stroke treatment, cancer care, orthopedics/sports medicine, minimally invasive surgery, bariatric surgery, emergency care, a breast care center, and a family birth center now designated as a Highmark Blue Distinction Center + for maternity care.
-For more information, visit www.sharonregionalmedical.org.
+Sharon Regional Medical Center is your community health care provider; a 184 licensed, acute care bed hospital with 20 satellite centers throughout the region.
+As a Joint Commission accredited hospital, Sharon Regional Medical Center proudly offers specialized services including the Heart and Vascular Center, emergency heart attack/stroke treatment, cancer care, orthopedics/sports medicine, minimally invasive surgery, emergency care, a women's center, and a breast care center.
+Visit www.sharonregionalmedical.org.

 For Media Inquiries: